Cocoanetics/DTCoreText/Documentation/Setup Guide-template.markdown

 Cocoapods works by copying all source files into an Xcode project that compiles into a static library.
 It also automatically sets up all header search path and dependencies.

-Once mild disadvantage of using Cocoapods is that you cannot easily make changes and submit them as pull requests.
+One mild disadvantage of using Cocoapods is that you cannot easily make changes and submit them as pull requests.
 But generally you should not need to modify DTCoreText code anyway.

 <a id="Subproject"></a>
 Integrating via Sub-Project